neondatabase/postgresql_anonymizer/docs/masking_data_wrappers.md

 ;
 ```

-We can now declare masking rules on the columns of the foregin table, just like
+We can now declare masking rules on the columns of the foreign table, just like
 we would do for a regular table.

 ``` sql